Gary Ayres: Awards

 On 24 October 2000, Ayres was awarded the Australian Sports Medal for contribution to Australian Football.

 Media career

 In 2005, Ayres spent the year in the media on Fox Footy Channel.
 Prior to that he also had a stint on Seven's Talking Footy.

+Sports Administration career

-In 2024, Ayres was appointed to a new role in the club’s administration department, helping promote fundraising efforts for the Kennedy Community Centre as Capital Campaign Executive, supporting former teammate Rodney Eade.
+In 2024, Ayres was appointed to a new role when he returned to Hawthorn Football Club, the club he formerly played for, in the club’s administration department, helping promote fundraising efforts for the Kennedy Community Centre as Capital Campaign Executive, supporting former teammate Rodney Eade.